-The Router may be reset to the original factory default settings by depressing the reset button for a few seconds while the device is powered on.
+The Router may be reset to the original factory default settings by depressing the reset button on the right side panel (see illustration on page 11) for a few seconds while the device is powered on.
 Use a ballpoint or paperclip to gently push down the reset button.
 Remember that this will wipe out any settings stored in flash memory including user account information and LAN IP settings.
 The device settings will be restored to the factory default IP address 10.1.1.1 and the subnet mask is 255.255.255.0, the default management Username is "admin" and the default Password is "admin."